Ayushi06102003/Note-Ease/README.md

 # Note Ease
 ## Introduction

-Introducing our innovative notes app, designed to streamline your organization and productivity.
+Introducing this innovative notes app, designed to streamline your organization and productivity.
 With a user-friendly interface, it allows you to create, edit, and delete notes effortlessly.
 Say goodbye to cluttered notebooks and embrace a smarter way to manage your thoughts and ideas.
 This app is created using HTML, CSS, and JavaScript and is perfect jottting down notes and ideas quickly and easily.

 ## Preview
 ## Light Mode: